dstrack/Schema_Data_Browser/README.md

 3. Installation OF Sys components for schema management (optional)

 -- In a shared server environment
-	If you use the app with 'APEX Authorization' in a schema, this step may be omitted.
+	If you have to use the app with 'APEX Authorization', this step is omitted.

 -- in the Oracle ATP cloud
 	cd Schema_Browser_Release